andyfraser/shop-demo/USER_MANUAL.md

 ### How it Works
 The scheduler tracks the execution of each task in the `scheduled_tasks` database table.
 It ensures that tasks registered with a specific frequency only run once during their respective periods, even if the `schedule:run` command is executed every minute.

+If the scheduler is paused via `schedule:pause`, it will skip all tasks and log a notification until `schedule:resume` is called.

 Common tasks include:
 *   **`recover-carts`**: Sends email reminders for abandoned carts (Daily).